drj11/sixtyforth/README.md

 SixtyForth will implement those ANSI words.

 For example,
-SixtyForth has a word two add two double cell numbers together, it is `D+` from the ANSI DOUBLE word set, even though the entire word set is not implemented.
+SixtyForth has a word that
+adds two double cell numbers together, it is `D+` from the ANSI DOUBLE word set, even though the entire word set is not implemented.